 1. Every team must be represented by a team captain.
 The captain is the representative of the team in all matters concerning the team and is the liaison between the Intramural Office and all team members.

 2. It is the responsibility of the team captain to complete entry forms and submit it with the required entry fees prior to the entry deadline.
 Late entries may be turned in with both payment and a $15 late fee, but there is not guarantee that the team will be scheduled.
 Teams that are not scheduled will be issued a refund.

-4. The team captain is responsible for informing his/her teammates of the information discussed at the team captain’s meeting.
+3. The team captain is responsible for informing his/her teammates of the information regarding the sport or rules.
 They must explain the rules for each specific activity, as well as the time and place of their games.

 4. The team captain has the responsibility of getting their team to the game on time and to ensure all participants sign in with the Intramural Supervisor/Official with a valid Rowan ID card and sign the waiver.